leon4rd/test/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What is the hardest part about sky diving?
+The ground.